bahazghayar/data-structures-and-algorithms/javascript/Data-Structures/linkedList/README.md

 * ### Define a method append(value) which adds a new node with the given value to the end of the list.
 * ### Define a method insertBefore(value, newVal) which add a new node with the given newValue immediately before the first value node
 * ### Define a method insertAfter(value, newVal) which add a new node with the given newValue immediately after the first value node
+* ### Define a method kthFromEnd(k) which return the node’s value that is k from the end of the linked list.

 <br>